Anaximander of Miletus and His Philosophy on the Origin of All Things

 Anaximander’s Philosophical Views

-Fortunately, we have a better idea of the Anaximander’s philosophical views.
-Like Thales, Anaximander practiced material monism (a belief in which the physical world is explained by the idea that all objects in the world are composed of a single element), and was interested in seeking the archê (‘origin’ or principle’) of all things.
+Fortunately, we have a better idea of Anaximander’s philosophical views.
+Like Thales, Anaximander practiced material monism (a belief in which the physical world is explained by the idea that all objects in the world are comprised of a single element), and was interested in seeking the archê (‘origin’ or principle’) of all things.

 According to Thales, this is water.
 Anaximander, however, disagreed with his teacher.
 One of the arguments against water, or any of the other elements as the archê is that none of the elements can include all the opposites found in nature.
 For example, water can only be wet, and never dry.